bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^4^ They said, “Moses allowed a certificate of divorce to be written, and to divorce her.”

-^5^ But Jesus said to them, “For your hardness of heart, he wrote you this commandment. ^6^ But from the beginning of the creation, God made them male and female.^*^ ^7^ For this cause a man will leave his father and mother, and will join to his wife, ^8^ and the two will become one flesh,+ 10:8 Genesis 2:24 so that they are no longer two, but one flesh. ^9^ What therefore God has joined together, let no man separate.”
+^5^ But Jesus said to them, “For your hardness of heart, he wrote you this commandment. ^6^ But from the beginning of the creation, God made them male and female.^^ ^7^ For this cause a man will leave his father and mother, and will join to his wife, ^8^ and the two will become one flesh,+ 10:8 Genesis 2:24 so that they are no longer two, but one flesh. ^9^ What therefore God has joined together, let no man separate.”
 ^[10:6 Genesis 1:27]

 ^10^ In the house, his disciples asked him again about the same matter. ^11^ He said to them, “Whoever divorces his wife and marries another commits adultery against her. ^12^ If a woman herself divorces her husband and marries another, she commits adultery.”